 Complete/Maintaining

-University Relations continues to work with the Alumni Council and local chapters to better integrate alumni unto the University community.
+The restructured Alumni Council, now serving as the governing board for the Southwestern University Alumni Association, has adopted goals and metrics aligned with those of the division of University Relations.
 The Alumni Council has expanded to 30 members, plus two student representatives.
 Three committees will be formed to focus on alumni-to-alumni, alumni-to-university, and alumni-to-student connections.
 Additionally, a career-related inventory of volunteer opportunities for alumni has been developed and published.
-For the Class of 2024, each metro area in Texas held a “Pirate for Life” party to welcome new graduates into the Alumni Association.